JSMonk/hegel/README.md

 ## Project Overview

-There are few separated packages in Hegel project.
+There are few separated packages in Hegel project:

-The main logic of analysis is placed in [@hegel/core](https://github.com/JSMonk/hegel/tree/master/packages/core) CLI interfaces is placed in [@hegel/cli](https://github.com/JSMonk/hegel/tree/master/packages/cli) The main typings (typings for browser or node.js environment and for default global environment) are placed in [@hegel/typings](https://github.com/JSMonk/hegel/tree/master/packages/typings)
+- The main logic of analysis is placed in [@hegel/core](https://github.com/JSMonk/hegel/tree/master/packages/core)
+- CLI interfaces is placed in [@hegel/cli](https://github.com/JSMonk/hegel/tree/master/packages/cli)
+- The main typings (typings for browser or node.js environment and for default global environment) are placed in [@hegel/typings](https://github.com/JSMonk/hegel/tree/master/packages/typings)
-Language Server (which currently work with VS Code) is placed in [@hegel/language-server](https://github.com/JSMonk/hegel/tree/master/packages/language-server)
+- Language Server (which currently work with VS Code) is placed in [@hegel/language-server](https://github.com/JSMonk/hegel/tree/master/packages/language-server)
-Documentation is placed in [@hegel/docs](https://github.com/JSMonk/hegel/tree/master/packages/docs)
+- Documentation is placed in [@hegel/docs](https://github.com/JSMonk/hegel/tree/master/packages/docs)

 ## Building Hegel from source